Alabama Butterfly Atlas

 Landscaping Ideas

 The addition of Flowering Dogwood to the landscape provides caterpillar food for Summer and Spring Azures.
-They will also nectar on it tiny "true" flowers.
+They also nectar on its tiny "true" flowers.
 Other landscape-worthy dogwoods such as Swamp Dogwood will feed Summer Azures.